|1 year Subscription to Real Estate Investor's Monthly

 The Congressional grand jury would not hand out punishment.
 They just pass laws.

 Your fear of the grand jury Congress should apply to the grand juries and regular juries we already have.
 You seem to be saying jurors cannot be trusted because they are “unaccountable.”
-But that is the way is long has been in courts so we already know the answer to that question.
-The current system almost guarantees 100% corruption.
+But that is the way it has long has been in courts so we already know the answer to that question.
+The current Congress system almost guarantees 100% corruption.
 A random draft would have a few corrupt representatives, but no more than in society in general.
 Certainly there can be no doubt that would be far better than the current champion liars contest that selects congress.

 Grand juries have more direction to gather evidence than trial juries.
 That’s why I used the grand jury rather than regular jury model.